Welcome to Anytown

 Capacity

-If you’ve ever had full bars on your device, but can’t place a call or load a web page, you have coverage, but not capacity.
-You aren’t having any issue connecting, but for some reason your data is not getting through.
+If you’ve ever had full bars on your device but can’t place a call or load a web page, you have coverage, but not capacity.
+You aren’t having any issue connecting, but for some reason, your calls are not getting through and your text messages are delayed.

 To understand why this happens, we have to introduce one more new term: wireless density.
 The wireless signals that connect the tower to Anytown residents’ devices are only capable of carrying so much data at once.
 The more data people use on the network, the slower everyone’s connections become.
 To solve this problem, we need to find a way to add more wireless density to the networks that serve Anytown.